jonbern/climate-data-crawler/README.md

  around the world and found the core CDO web services very impractical for this purpose.

 ## Components
-The Climatic Data Crawler consists of three main components which lets you query the CDO web services at a varying level of abstraction.
+The Climate Data Crawler consists of three main components which lets you query CDO web services at varying levels of abstraction.

 ### CdoDataCrawler
-Implements the highest level of abstractions and will let you query a collection of locations and get the most recent (or specified by year) yearly climatic data available.
-You can specify the dataset (for instance: GHCND or GHCNDMS) and datatype (for instance MMNT (Monthly Mean minimum temperature)) for the queries query.
+Implements the highest level of abstractions and will let you query a collection of locations and get the most recent (or specified by year) yearly climate data available.
+You can specify the dataset (for instance: GHCND or GHCNDMS) and datatype (for instance MMNT (monthly mean minimum temperature)) for the queries query.

 Results are written to disk (./data/<dataset>-<datatype>.json).
 Future versions will support a callback